christophernhill/wspeedi-sigularity/building_the_container/README.md

 From this definition we can build a container image that can be used on our Slurm cluster.
 The definition file, [wspeedi.def](./wspeedi.def), describes what software needs to be installed into the container image.

+Once we have a definition file we can use the Singulaity tool to create a container.
+The Singularity workflow is slightly idiosyncratic.
+In particualr

+ 1. we create the
+container on a system where we have root privileges, and then transfer the container to our cluster.
+On the cluster the container is executed under a regular account and any privileged actions will fail.

+ 2. once created the container is read-only.
+Any directories that need to be writable must **bind** to to cluster directories that are writable by the account running the container.
+Singularity provides command options to specify these bindings.

+Creating a Singularity container for an existing tool like WSPEEDI requires a little experimentation to understand which directories need to be writable when the tool is used.